 Walking is the easiest, cheapest and most accessible form of exercise for most people.
 It is easy to start, easy to maintain, and easy to adapt as abilities and circumstances change.
 Walking can keep people connected to their local communities, combating loneliness and isolation and helping keep older people independent and flourishing.

-There are also resources here for friends and family looking to support an older person with starting or maintaining a walking habit, and for people working in places where older people live and visit who want to make those places walking-friendly.
+There are also resources for friends and family who want to support someone with starting or maintaining a walking habit, and for people who work with older people who want to make places walking-friendly.

 For older people who are concerned about losing mobility, or feeling less secure about walking.